LourencoMelo/ISEP-LAPR3-ESINF/Docs/Sprint2/US203/ReadMe.md

-# US103 - As a traffic manager I which to have the positional messages temporally organized and associated with each of the ships
+# US203 - As Project Manager, I want the team to review the relational data model in view
+of the new user stories so it can support all the requirements to fulfil the purpose of the system being developed

 ## Brief Description